massdriver-cloud/mass/docs/generated/mass_bundle_new.md

   -h, --help                      help for new
   -n, --name string               Name of the new bundle -o, --output-directory string   Directory to output the new bundle (default ".")
-  -p, --params-directory string   Path with existing params to use - terraform module directory or helm chart values.yaml -t, --template-name string      Name of the bundle template to use
+  -p, --params-directory string   Path with existing params to use - opentofu module directory or helm chart values.yaml -t, --template-name string      Name of the bundle template to use
 ```